The surroundings are deceptively modest, but Ella’s American fusion menu — simple, yet sophisticated — is anything but ordinary.

 Ella's Fine Food and Drink

 2 Tower St., Westerly, 315-0606, ellasfinefoodanddrink.com.
-Hours Open for dinner Tuesday through Sunday, late lunch on weekends.
+Hours Open daily for dinner.
 Reservations suggested.
 Wheelchair accessible.
 Parking lot.
 Cuisine Multilingual European married to an American.
 Capacity Seventy in the dining room; more in the adjacent bar.
 Vibe Visually, the restaurant reads like a popup venture, but the food establishes depth.
 Prices $5–$18; entrees $16–$45; dessert $8–$10.
 Karen’s picks Volcano scallop, salads, Momma’s chicken, seafood.
 Leave room for dessert.

 Key Fair Good Very Good Excellent Half-star